 Other Comprehensive Risks

-Through its domestic and overseas subsidiaries and affiliates, etc., the Company operates its various businesses globally.
-These may be the subject of various investigations, as needed, by domestic and overseas authorities, and may have consultations with or report to authorities with respect to compliance with laws and regulations (for example in response to the examination regarding compliance with antimonopoly acts and acts related to pharmaceutical and medical device or in voluntary disclosure to the U.S. Department of Justice regarding compliance with the Foreign Corrupt Practices Act).
-As such, the Company's ability to secure its earnings may be adversely affected depending upon the results of such investigations and consultations.
-In addition, if any natural disaster, disease, war, or terrorist attack occurs, or if interest rates rise or exchange rates fluctuate beyond its expectations, the Olympus Group's ability to secure its earnings may be adversely affected.
+Through its domestic and overseas subsidiaries and affiliates, we operate our businesses globally.
+Our businesses may be subject to investigations by domestic and overseas authorities; or we may have consultations with or report to authorities pursuant to laws and regulations (such as responding to the examinations under the antimonopoly acts or those related to pharmaceutical and medical device related laws, or voluntary disclosure to the U.S. Department of Justice under the Foreign Corrupt Practices Act).
+Our earnings may be adversely affected depending on the results of such investigations and consultations.